It seems the differences between Republican and Democrat voters extend beyond their political views.

-By contrast, only 10 cable shows made the top 25 among Republicans, according to the survey.
+By contrast, only seven cable shows made the top 25 among Republicans – with History’s Modern Marvels tracking at number seven, according to the survey.
 Republicans tend to lean toward “popular reality shows with a competitive component” according to Fetto, with series like Amazing Race, Dancing With The Stars and American Idol finishing among the top five shows on the list.

-The party hasn’t totally rejected cable, however.
-Republicans tended to gravitate to lifestyle networks like HGTV – shows like HGTV’s Property Virgins, Color Splash, Unsellables and Dear Genevieve “which likely appeal to wealthier suburban Republicans,” according to Fetto –all rank within the Republican top 25 list.
+The party hasn’t totally eschewed cable, however.
+Republicans tended to gravitate to lifestyle networks like HGTV – the network’s shows like Property Virgins, Color Splash, Unsellables and Dear Genevieve all finished in the top 25 list – “which likely appeal to wealthier suburban Republicans,” according to Fetto.

 “Democrats and Republicans actually share a lot more in common than we think when it comes to their program preferences, especially for those highly rated shows that need to attract viewers from both sides of the political aisle to be a success,” he said.
 “At the extreme ends, however, we see that Republicans tend to gravitate in higher concentrations to popular reality shows with a competitive component, while Democrats are disproportionately attracted to character-driven scripted dramas, which often have lots of buzz if not necessarily high ratings.”